-C.4.1.2 CREDIT RISK RELATED TO REINSURED LIABILITIES
+C.4.1.2 CREDIT RISK RELATED TO (RE)INSURED LIABILITIES

-SCOR Europe transfers part of its risks to reinsurance programs in exchange for the payment of premiums.
-The reinsurers then assume the losses related to claims covered by the reinsurance contracts.
-In the event of a reinsurer defaulting, or its financial situation deteriorating, SCOR Europe could lose part or all of the coverage provided by its reinsurer whereas the Company would retain its liability towards the insured for the payment of all claims covered under the underlying reinsurance contract.
+SCOR Europe has a low net retention of underwriting risks, transferring a significant part of the risk to reinsurance programs, primarily to affiliated entities in the Group, in exchange for the payment of premiums.
+The reinsurers assume the losses related to claims covered by the reinsurance contracts.
+In the event of a reinsurer defaulting, or its financial situation deteriorating, SCOR Europe could lose part, or all of the coverage provided by its reinsurer whereas the Company would retain its liability towards the insured for the payment of all claims covered under the underlying reinsurance contract.